abayomikissiba-ux/LT_Cloud_Computing/README.md

 04- I Ayabavi Eclou is super proud to be a part of this community, I am gradually conquering my fears.

-05- Solomon Victor by name, it's pleasure to be here.
+05- Solomon Victor by name, it's a pleasure to be here.